Bionif92/Cursos-de-Programacion/React/React.md

 ### Validating User Input & Outputting Validation Errors

-useActionData to output errors useNavigation to know in wtih stage we are,
+useActionData to output errors useNavigation to know in wtih stage we are, to disable the button here
 ````
 //authform.js
 import {